 We spanked Caroline less than a half a dozen times before she was three, but I never felt right about it.
 David and I were convicted that we should not continue to spank her.
 I’m going to share six reasons why we changed our mind and stopped spanking.
 (Update in 2022 – We absolutely did the right thing with our child.
 I thank God that He opened our eyes and made us change course.)

-DISCLAIMER: I realize good people who love their children disagree about this topic.
+Disclaimer: I realize good people who love their children disagree about this topic.
 I realize that specifically some Christians reading this are going to disagree with me.
-That is fine.
-I am sharing our family’s experience and our convictions.
-I am not a parenting expert either.
-I am a mom still in process.
+That’s fine.
+I’m sharing our family’s experience and our convictions.
+I’m not a parenting expert.
+I am a mom in process.
 I would not presume to tell you what to do with your child.
 I am simply offering my perspective with the hope that sharing our thought process regarding this topic might help other parents struggling with this decision.

 I could write an entire post or series of posts on just this one reason.
 I’m not going to do that today.
 I will link to some reading at the end that people might find helpful if they want to read theological explanations and expositions on why some Bible-believing Christians believe spanking is not required by the Bible.